Fulbright Postdoctoral Opportunities

 Who can apply?

-Individuals seeking to undertake postdoctoral research in the U.S. for 3 – 10 months, who have completed their PhD in the past 5 years or in the last year of completion.
+The Australian-American Fulbright Commission offers scholarships to individuals seeking to undertake postdoctoral research in the U.S. for 3-10 months, who have either completed their PhD in the past 5 years or are in the last year of completion.

 - a living allowance